GamesCreed

 Samurai Riot: Definitive Edition is a fun, arcade-like, fantastical game that reaches far.

 Wako Factory’s Samurai Riot: Definitive Edition is an interesting title.
 In the current games industry we find ourselves in, the classic arcade style of game is not the industry spearhead it used to be.
-Figurehead games of the arcade hayday have mostly dwindled away.
+Figurehead games of the arcade heyday have mostly dwindled.
 Many have asked the question about whether or not these styles of games still have a place in the industry.
 The answer… Samurai Riot: Definitive Edition.

-The game has the essence of infamous arcade games like Streets of Rage where you play as either Sukane or Tsurumauru as you fight across a wide variety of enemies to the tune of fast paced combat.
-But we’ll get to the gameplay, to start off with I want to cover the game’s graphics.
+The game has the essence of infamous arcade games like Streets of Rage, where you play as either Sukane or Tsurumauru as you fight across a wide variety of enemies to the tune of fast-paced combat.
+But we’ll get to the gameplay, to start with, I want to cover the game’s graphics.

 While this may not be the ‘most important’ aspect of the game, it is ultimately important for one thing… Nostalgia.
-The game’s visuals evoke an old school aesthetic while ensuring it is still high quality.
-The backgrounds, characters design and enemy design are incredible, with each chapter presenting more and more breathtaking visuals, especially for a 2D title.
+The game’s visuals evoke an old-school aesthetic while ensuring it is still high quality.
+The backgrounds, character design, and enemy design are incredible, with each chapter presenting more and more breathtaking visuals, especially for a 2D title.

 Samurai Riot also has two different characters mentioned previously.
 Unlike other games that may have multiple characters with minimal differences, the difference between the two characters could not be more clear through gameplay.
-Sukane is a much more fast paced and intense character built for movement and dodging.
-Tsuruamaru is a more grittier character that is built around blocking and counter attacks.
-This isn’t even including the various other ‘character styles’ which can affect minor parts of gameplay like; double jumps, more damage, more health etc.
+Sukane is a much faster-paced and intense character built for movement and dodging.
+Tsuruamaru is a grittier character who is built around blocking and counterattacks.
+This isn’t even including the various other ‘character styles’ which can affect minor parts of gameplay like double jumps, more damage, more health, etc.

-One of the most interesting aspects of Samurai Riot’s gameplay is the special moves which provides very cool animations alongside bursts of damage which fully encapsulates the sort of anime-esque samurai feeling.
-In addition to this, in co-op the characters can perform co-operative special moves which are easily the most devastating moves in the entire game.
+One of the most interesting aspects of Samurai Riot’s gameplay is the special moves, which provide very cool animations alongside bursts of damage that fully encapsulate the sort of anime-esque samurai feeling.
+In addition to this, in co-op, the characters can perform co-operative special moves, which are easily the most devastating in the entire game.

-The game also has a massive variety of enemy types with each stage of a chapter progressively revealing more and more.
-The enemies on average are distinct in both appearance and abilities leading to players having to dissect and figure out different aspects of the enemies, slowly working out both their strengths and weaknesses.
+The game also has a massive variety of enemy types, with each stage of a chapter progressively revealing more and more.
+The enemies, on average, are distinct in both appearance and abilities, leading players to have to dissect and figure out different aspects of the enemies, slowly working out both their strengths and weaknesses.

-However, in some cases, the enemy difference comes in a change of colour leading to it becoming increasingly difficult to manage enemies.
-Moreover, some enemies only have the one attack that they replay on loop.
+However, in some cases, the enemy difference comes in a change of colour, leading to it becoming increasingly difficult to manage enemies.
+Moreover, some enemies only have one attack that they repeat on loop.
 This can become incredibly frustrating very easily as the repetitive nature of it grows tedious in an instant, especially when certain attacks cause knockdowns.

-However, unfortunately in contrast, the game’s story is without question the weakest aspect of the game.
+However, unfortunately, in contrast, the game’s story is without question the weakest aspect of the game.
 Poor dialogue (unspoken) in combination with a rather bland story just falls flat.
-This in conjunction with some of the tedious enemies and spongey bosses can make this game feel more like a grind than it needs to be.
-I think the fault with the game’s narrative may also fall with the style of the game, the genre does not lend itself to complex moral questions and while Wako Factory should definitely be commended for attempting to innovate on an age old genre, it sadly lands flat on it’s face.
+This in conjunction with some of the tedious enemies and spongey bosses, can make this game feel more like a grind than it needs to be.
+I think the fault with the game’s narrative may also fall with the style of the game; the genre does not lend itself to complex moral questions, and while Wako Factory should be commended for attempting to innovate on an age-old genre, it sadly lands flat on its face.

-Overall Samurai Riot is a fascinating entry into the world of Streets of Rage like titles.
-Its combat is fast paced and addictive and the inclusion of numerous characters only serves to increase the game’s replay value considerably.
+Overall, Samurai Riot is a fascinating entry into the world of Streets of Rage-like titles.
+Its combat is fast-paced and addictive, and the inclusion of numerous characters only serves to increase the game’s replay value considerably.
 Moreover, the game’s art style is fantastic.
 Blending the art styles of old school arcade games and anime style to create a unique aesthetic that powers through the game in its entirety.
-The game’s enemy variety keeps things fresh for a time, but sometimes the variety is lackluster and beyond this, many enemies serve to only attack with one simplistic attack, ultimately leading to frustration with the game.
+The game’s enemy variety keeps things fresh for a time, but sometimes the variety is lackluster.
+Beyond this, many enemies serve only to attack with one simplistic attack, ultimately leading to frustration with the game.

 Despite the game’s flaws, I believe I can answer the question asked at the beginning of this review.
 Does this style of game still belong in this industry?
 If the titles are anything like Samurai Riot, then the answer is a resounding yes.